rickyngk/xcode-export-import-text/README.md

 # XCode exporting/importing text (strings file) tool
-Export all localization text of XCode project to excel then import again after correcting
+Export all localization texts of XCode project to excel then import again after correcting

 **DISCLAIMER:** This project is a side project for specific purpose, so I did not optimize yet.
 Use it at your own risk!